dymmond/esmerald/README.md

 ## Motivation

-There are great frameworks out there like FastAPI, Starlite, Flama, Flask, Django but like everything in development, not all of them was solving 99% of the current day-to-day issues, usually around building only APIs, where the 1% was around structure and application design/business.
+There are great frameworks out there like FastAPI, Starlite, Flama, Flask, Django...
+All of them solving majority of the current day-to-day problems of 99% of the applications but leaving thw 1% that is usually around structure and design/business without to much to do.

 Esmerald got the inspiration from those great frameworks out there and was built with all the known amazing features but with business in mind as well.
-Starlite, for example, gave the inspiration and for the Signature models, something very useful that helped Esmerald integerating with pydantic better.
+Starlite, for example, gave the inspiration and for the Signature models, something very useful that helped Esmerald integerating with pydantic.
-FastAPI gave the inspiration for design, Django for the permissions, Flask for the simplicity, NestJS for the controllers and the list goes on.
+FastAPI gave the inspiration for API designing, Django for the permissions, Flask for the simplicity, NestJS for the controllers and the list goes on.

-For a job to be done properly, usually it's never done alone and always has a starting point and inspiration.
+For a job to be done properly, usually it is never done alone a driver and inspiration to it.

 ## Requirements

-* Python 3.6+
+* Python 3.7+

 Esmerald wouldn't be possible without two colossals: